 Is Python interpreted or compiled?
 Yes.

-Thursday 29 March 2018This is over six years old, but it's still good.
+Thursday 29 March 2018This is close to seven years old, but it's still good.

 A common question: “Is Python interpreted or compiled?”
 Usually, the asker has a simple model of the world in mind, and as is typical, the world is more complicated.